The four seasons vary significantly in characteristics, and can prompt changes in the world around them.

 Earth and the sun

-Equinoxes are another significant day during Earth's journey around the sun.
-On these days, the planet's axis is pointed parallel to the sun, rather than toward or away from it.
+Equinoxes are another significant day during Earth's journey around the Sun.
+On these days, the planet's axis is pointed parallel to the Sun, rather than toward or away from it.
 Day and night during the equinoxes are supposed to be close to equal.
 The spring, or vernal, equinox for the northern hemisphere takes place around March 20, the same day as the south's autumnal equinox.
 The vernal equinox in the southern hemisphere occurs around September 20, when people in the north celebrate the autumnal equinox.
 The vernal equinox marks the first day of astronomical spring for a hemisphere, while the autumnal equinox ushers in the first day of fall.
-[INFOGRAPHIC: Earth's Solstices & Equinoxes Explained]
+[Infographic: Earth's Solstices & Equinoxes Explained]

 But changes in the weather often precede these significant points.
 The meteorological seasons focus on these changes, fitting the seasons to the three months that best usher them in.
 December to February marks meteorological winter in the Northern Hemisphere and meteorological summer in the southern.
 March, April, and May are lauded as spring or autumn, depending on the location, while June through August are the months of summer for the north and winter for the south.
-September, October, and November conclude the cycle, ushering in fall in northern regions and spring in southern.
+September, October, and November conclude the cycle, ushering in fall in northern regions and spring in southern, according to NOAA.

 The seasons can bring a wide variety to the year for those locations that experience them in full.
 The weather in each one may allow people to engage in activities that they cannot perform in others — skiing in the winter, swimming in the summer.
 Each season brings with it its own potential dangers, but also its own particular brand of beauty.